- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 SAP has one of the most deception marketing departments that one could imagine.
 I have spent a lot of time studying the nuclear arms race, or the Cold War, and from that, I learned of the fantastic propensity of Pentagon and US Defense establishment to tell lies.
 After also studying SAP for many years, I often draw comparisons between SAP and the Pentagon.
 It is incredible to me how much SAP lies and misleads customers and how they perpetually get away with it.
 I have documentation many areas of deception on the part of SAP at Brightwork Research & Analysis as well as at LinkedIn.
 Much like a major pharmaceutical company, they pose as an innovator while being chiefly a marketing company.

-A good example of this is the Business Objects acquisition.
+An excellent example of this is the Business Objects acquisition.
 The very act of engaging in a high number of acquisitions is indicative that the acquiring software vendors are not innovative.
 IBM, another poser innovator, is also a big fan of acquisitions.
 As with IBM, after a few years, the SAP acquisition is no longer prominent.
 Therefore not only can SAP not innovate internally, but they smother the innovation in their acquisitions.

 The Business Objects Example

 For anyone who has worked SAP, it is clear that culturally SAP should stay away from mergers because they are unable to incorporate people from different companies without making them feel subordinate to SAP.
 This is one reason SAP recently lost John Schwarz, who came from BO and why he left so quickly and with virtually no notice.
 However, the problems with software mergers are not restricted to SAP.
 Oracle’s acquisitions of Hyperion have not made it a top data warehouse vendor even though it was a top vendor at the time that Oracle purchased them.
-On the topic of mergers, Colin White, a BI expert, has the following thing to say which I found interesting.
+On the topic of mergers, Colin White, a BI expert, has the following thing to say, which I found interesting.

 “Another issue when a vendor acquires a product is the level of overlap with functionality in existing offerings.
 Most vendors are unwilling to phase out existing components in favor of new ones because it disrupts the development organization, upsets customers, and impacts revenue streams.
 The situation gets worse as more products are acquired; and as a result, offerings become gradually more complex and marketing messages confused.” – Colin White